SMaxOwok/breaking-the-glass-ceiling/src/pages/episodes/episode-10.md

 ---
-title: "Episode 2: Max Western and Kilaa Slaughter-Scott"
+title: "Max Western and Kilaa Slaughter-Scott"
+episode_number: 10
 release_date: "2019-10-21"
-cover: ../../../images/episodes/season-2/episode-2.jpg
+cover: ../../images/episodes/episode-10.jpg
 audio: https://traffic.libsyn.com/pdxwit/S02_E02_08_24_2019_max_kilaa.mp3
 ---
 We start our exploration into living the PDXWIT values with Max Western and Kilaa Slaughter-Scott.
 At PDXWIT we believe in nurturing our community through career growth and opportunities, mentorship, and skill-building events in a way that is authentic, clear, accessible and relatable.
 Kilaa and Max are both co-chairs of Cambia Employee Resource Groups.